toasterparty/metroid-fool/hints.md

 - Super Missiles
 - Wave Beam

-Boost Ball can be found in Phendrana
+Boost Ball can be found in Phendrana Drifts
-Super Missiles can be found in a room with pistons Wave Beam can be found in a room with spinners
+Super Missiles can be found in Chozo Ruins
+Wave Beam can be found in Magmoor Caverns
 ```

 </details>